 It depends!
 A typical 8-foot rack holds between five and six bikes, but it really depends on the style of the rack.
 Tell us what you need, and we’ll come up with a plan that fits your storage, aesthetic, and budgetary needs.

 Again, it depends on what you want.
-For a simple rack, the turnaround can be as low as a week.
+For a simple rack, the turnaround can be as low as a few weeks.
 For something more complicated, it will probably take a bit longer to build.

 Good question!
 The best way we’ve found is to hold your handlebars steady with one hand right next to the stem and the other holding onto your seat tube, lift upward and wiggle your front wheel onto the hook.
 Don’t worry if it’s awkward at first—you’ll quickly get the hang of it!